1) What sort of content can I expect to find on this blog?

 Sorry, not at this time.

 However, I am willing to consider song collaborations, either remotely or locally.
-I’m most often looking for back-up vocalists, usually of the female persuasion.
-With the exception of vocalists, you must bring your own gear for local collaborations.
+I’m most often looking for lead and back-up vocalists, usually of the female persuasion.
+If you’re an instrumentalist, you must bring your own gear for local collaborations.

 5) Who are your musical influences?